 Marianne's aim as an artist is to combine knowledge and development of tradition.
 Eclectic cellist, her playing style is forged from rich musical experiences in France, USA, Latino America, Spain, and Germany.

 As a chamber musician, she had the pleasure of performing at the Severance Hall, the Kennedy Center, the Steinway hall of New York, the Carnegie Music Hall of Pittsburgh.
 Her two favorites ensembles are duo with piano, and string quartet.
 In 2009 she created the Duo Aparté with pianist Adrien Reigner with whom she completed the chamber music course at the Royal Academy of London, with the highest mark, described as an outstanding duo.
-She recently played sonata concerts in Berlin with Olga Monakh and with Nicolas Bringuier, and a Debussy chamber music program at the Radial System in Berlin.
+She recently played sonata concerts in Berlin with Olga Monakh and also with Nicolas Bringuier.